Rabbies_Logotype_Hero_Navy_RGB_AW.png

 1. Stonehenge

 An oldie, but a goldie.
 And we mean oldie, since Stonehenge was supposedly constructed somewhere around 3000 BC to 2000 BC.
-For this reason, Stonehenge is now a protected World Heritage Site.
+For this reason, when taking a trip around Stonehenge, you'll see it's now a protected World Heritage Site.
 We head there on our 1-day Stonehenge & Cotswold Villages tour from Bristol, where you can decide for yourself who built the stone circle.

 Fun fact: Stonehenge has been excavated on many occasions and on one, in 1923, an archaeologist found something unusual hidden among the stones.
 A bottle of port.
 Not there by accident, believe it or not.
 Back in 1802, antiquarian William Cunnington kindly left the bottle there for future excavators.
 Sadly, the cork had since decayed, and the contents were mostly dried up.
 But it’s the thought that counts!